 Techniques We Use

-Dr. Andre and Dr. Thao use a number of highly-effective adjusting techniques and modalities to help improve spinal biomechanics and reduce nervous system interference.
+Our Chiropractors use a number of highly-effective adjusting techniques and modalities to help improve spinal biomechanics.
 The primary adjusting techniques we use include:

 This is the foundational and most commonly used adjustment technique by chiropractors.
 It is characterized by a quick (high-velocity) and shallow (low-amplitude) manual thrust over restricted joints to restore proper movement and alignment of spine and joint dysfunction.